redkite-labs/redkitecms-docs/cookbook/alphalemon-cms-practical-manual-part-2.rst

     2. Choose the page from the "Nav" section

-Click the "Stop" button to exit from edit mode, open the "Products and Services" dropdown menu and click the "AlphaLemon CMS" link, to navigate to the selected page.
+Click the "Stop" button to exit from edit mode, open the "Products and Services" dropdown menu and click the "RedKite CMS" link, to navigate to the selected page.

-Here we should talk about the AlphaLemon CMS product by adding an image that describes this product, and start editing the contents.
+Here we should talk about the RedKite CMS product by adding an image that describes this product, and start editing the contents.
 However this is not the purpose of this tutorial, so feel free to play with contents on this page in your own time.